 Obviously, the goal of investing is making money.
 However, if you chase the money without thinking, you’ll likely end up making a mistake.

 For example, income seekers who buy dividend payers are often attracted to stocks with double-digit yields.
 That’s all well and good if you understand the risks, but many investors get practically hypnotized by the shiny 10%-plus yield and forget to do their homework.

 They don’t realize that if a stock has a 10% yield, it most likely has a higher degree of risk than a blue chip stock with a 4% yield.

 Then when the 10% yielder falls, they wonder what happened.

 That doesn’t mean all stocks with double-digit yields are bad investments.
 It means investors should understand what they’re investing in and not just buy based on a big dividend.

 The same goes with chasing profits.
 Many investors went full speed ahead during the dot-com boom without understanding that many of these companies had no real business plan.
 These shareholders got their heads handed to them.

 It was the same with the boom and subsequent bust in cryptocurrencies.
-Now that pot stocks are hot, I’m concerned many investors are chasing potentially large profits without understanding the risks.

 There’s nothing wrong with speculating or buying high-yielding stocks or other investments as long as they are appropriate for your risk tolerance and you understand what you’re buying.